 Directory of local justice organizations [nlcf]ers have been involved with:

-The YMCA at Virginia Tech focuses on its mission of “building community through learning, leadership and service.”
+The order Lyrica YMCA at Virginia Tech focuses on its mission of “building community through learning, leadership and service.”
 The four main program areas of the Y include: Community, Education, International, and Student Programs.

 Virginia Interfaith Child Care Center identified the plight of low-income working parents with infant and toddler children, who had few or no choices of good, affordable places to leave their children while they worked and formed VICCC in response to this need.
 Their mission is to provide high-quality care and education to the youngest residents of the New River Valley.
 VICCC welcomes volunteers to assist with a wide variety of tasks such as clerical assistance, writing grants or articles, bringing music or a project to the center, planning events to raise awareness and financial support, working one-on-one with a child, or holding a baby.